UHDanke/gd_docs/bugs/bugs.md

 ### Flickering

-Flickering is caused when a target goes off screen and ends up back on screen every other tick due to the distance being calculated differently for visible and non-visible targets.
+Flickering is caused when a target goes off screen and ends up back on screen when the effect is undone every other tick.
 Example [here](https://www.youtube.com/watch?v=JgN_ClrC5yk).

 ### Rendering

-Objects that stop being visible once brought off-screen do not render properly if brough back instantly on-screen.
+Objects with a hitbox that stop being visible once brought off-screen do not render properly if brough back instantly on-screen.

 ## [2.207] Toggle and negative Length
 Toggle disables Area effects on the object only in some cases for certain proximities and if Length is negative.